tc39/test262/rfcs/async-helpers.md

 };
 f();
 ```
-Tests written like this will correctly pass if the import Promise is rejected, but will incorrectly pass if the import succeeds.
+Tests written like this will correctly pass if the import Promise is rejected, and will correctly fail if the import succeeds (due to the imported module object being passed to `$DONE`.)
+However, at a first glance, it's not immediately clear that the test is correct in the case of the import succeeding; in fact in an earlier draft of this RFC I thought the test was incorrect.

 Others, such as [`test/language/expressions/dynamic-import/2nd-param-non-object.js`](https://github.com/tc39/test262/blob/main/test/language/expressions/dynamic-import/2nd-param-non-object.js), use a pattern more like what is proposed in this RFC.
 However, this pattern doesn't format the messages as helpfully in all the edge cases that `assert.throws()` does, such as: